scottcarr/wind/wavescript-esq_example.md

 It pools a chunk of 100 tuples and then calculates an average over the window.
 Again, it doesn't read in the whole list, but just 100 samples at a time.

-Doing something with the averages since it just reads in one average and yields one result.
+Doing something with the averages is simple since we just readsin one average and yield one result.

     def classify(sig):